vmware-tanzu/tanzu-dev-portal/content/guides/gs-tap-on-kind-pt2.md

 - Tony Vetter
 date: '2021-09-14'
 lastmod: '2021-09-14'
+level1: Building a Kubernetes Runtime
+level2: Building Your Kubernetes Platform
 ---

 In my [previous post](https://tanzu.vmware.com/developer/blog/getting-started-with-vmware-tanzu-application-platform-beta-1-on-kind-part-1/) you were introduced to the individual parts that make up the VMware Tanzu Application Platform, and how they come together to build a powerful development platform.
 In this post, you will learn the install process that locally deploys this platform on [KIND](https://kind.sigs.k8s.io).